tghazary/TestExerciseCounter/README.md

 ```
 Open a web browser and go to http://localhost:8080 to access the TestExerciseCounter application.

-Functionality
+## Functionality

-The TestExerciseCounter application provides the following functionality:
+- The TestExerciseCounter application provides the following functionality:

-The application displays a counter value on the webpage.
+- The application displays a counter value on the webpage.
-Clicking the "Increment" button increases the counter value by 1.
+- Clicking the "Increment" button increases the counter value by 1.
-The counter value can be manually edited by entering a new value in the text field.
+- The counter value can be manually edited by entering a new value in the text field.
-The updated counter value is automatically saved in the H2 database.
+- The updated counter value is automatically saved in the H2 database.
+- Please note that the counter value input only accepts integer values.
+If a non-integer value or an invalid input is entered, an error message will be displayed.

-Technologies Used
+## Technologies Used
 The TestExerciseCounter application is built using the following technologies:

-Java 17
+- Java 17

-Spring Boot
+- Spring Boot

-Vaadin
+- Vaadin

-H2 database
+- H2 database

-Maven
+- Maven

 ## Contributing